 The members of the Centre adopted a new Constitution in September 2021, which was revised in September 2022.

-Following this and an island-wide advertising process, a new Board was appointed from across the professions and academia, together with an Advisory Council and new Committees.
+Following this and an island-wide advertising process (which continues for subsequently appointed Board members), a new Board was appointed from across the professions and academia, together with an Advisory Council and new Committees.

 The membership of the Board can be found here.
 The Patron and Vice-Presidents of the Centre do not play a governance role, but are members of the Advisory Council.
 The full membership of the Advisory Council and the Centre's committees can be found here.